nuhfurkan/DrunkManModel/README.md

 How to use:
 - Enter the number of experiments (num)
 - Enter the number of allowed steps (tr)
 - Program will generate (num) number of experiments which (tr) number of random movements took place.
-Then plot a graph of distance to the initial point.
+Then plot a graph of avarage distance to the initial point for each step.